-Prescribing Physician - Covered Drugs or Supplies, and covered Maintenance Prescription Drugs Prescribed by the Member's Primary Care Physician or Participating Specialist Specialist, and furnished by a Participating Pharmacy.
+Prescribing Physician - Covered Drugs or Supplies, and covered Maintenance Prescription Drugs Prescribed by the Member's Primary Care Physician or Participating Specialist, and furnished by a Participating Pharmacy.
 Generically equivalent pharmaceuticals will be dispensed whenever applicable.
-Prescription Drugs contained in the Drug Formulary will be Prescribed and dispensed whenever appropriate, pursuant to the professional judgment of the Primary Care Physician, Participating Specialist Specialist and/or the Pharmacist.
-Drugs not listed in the Drug Formulary shall not be covered.
+Prescription Drugs contained in the Drug Formulary will be Prescribed and dispensed whenever appropriate, pursuant to the professional judgment of the Primary Care Physician, Participating Specialist and/or the Pharmacist.
+Covered Drugs not listed in the Drug Formulary shall be subject to the Non-Formulary Drug Copay.
 To obtain a copy of the Formulary, the Member should call Customer Service at the phone number shown on the ID Card.